tik9/tik9.github.io/cv.md

         },

         erfahrung_web: {
             en: 'Template system for cover letters and CV.
-Including Bash Script for copying and renaming files and converting them with Pandoc to html.
-Giving support as a full stack developer with focus on Frontend.',
+Including Python Script for renaming files and converting them with Pandoc and Jekyll to html.
+Support as a full stack developer.',
             de: 'Einsatz von Git auf verschiedenen Systemen, u. a.
 Linux und Android.
 Javascript und Html Templating für Bewerbungsanschreiben und Lebenslauf'
         },

         erfahrung_win: {
             de: 'Benutzerbetreuung im Team für 100 Benutzer.
-Softwareverteilung, Umstellung von Windows 7 auf Windows 10.
-Erstellen von Skripten.
-Erweiterung einer MS Access und Excel VBA Anwendung zur Prüfung und Berechnung von Bodenwerten.',
+Softwareverteilung, Umstellung von Windows 7 auf Windows 10.',
-            en: 'Fileserver automation.
-Software deployment.
+            en: 'Software deployment.
 Working with a client focused team, contributing to new features in the distributed system of a german public service (Virtualization).
-Extension of existing client machines.
-Involved in designing and implementing new features for a web-based platform.
 Moving server data from outside to the HQ including folder permissions in NTFS.
 Automating the whole process and copying data over the wire with multithreading.'
         },